lailaaaed03/alx-pre_course/README.md

 My first readme
-thats for the last task
+, but thats for the last task